Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 They took about a month to get here but my mini-whistles arrived last week.
-I had my doubts because they were very cheap – I paid about $2.00 for the set.
+I had my doubts because they were very cheap.
 As it turns out, they were a bargain.
 They are small, light weight and they all work although two are a lot louder than the rest.
 That being said, they all produced a very loud noise with little effort.

-Although currently priced at about $3.50, these definitely qualify for the Almost Free Department.
+Although currently priced very affordably, these definitely qualify for the Almost Free Department.

 Other preps this week included stocking up on some food bargains I found in the back aisle at the drugstore.
 I have mentioned this before but you can find some great deals in unexpected places.
 I found my favorite Hunts Spaghetti Sauce for 79 cents a can as well as some pancake syrup for $1.99.
 I know that I need to learn to make my own pancake syrup but these days, a girl can only do so much, you know?

 Anyway, I did want to remind you to pick up an extra can or two of your favorite foods when you find them on sale.
 This is crazy, stupid common sense but even I forget to do the things that are staring me in the face.

 The last thing I did this week is clean out the plugged and iced-up vents inside our freezer.
 I deem this a prepping activity because I want the freezer to be running at a peak performance level so that if the power does go out, it is as cold to begin with as it can possibly be.

 I had no other preps this week because officially, I have been on vacation here at my B.O.L. and for once, other than the iced-up freezer, most of my chores were caught up.

 Okay, enough about me.
 Let’s get on to the Sunday Survival Buzz.

 - 1 SURVIVAL NEWS & ARTICLES FROM AROUND THE WEB